 Croissants, baguette, confiture, beurre, café au lait…

-Date: Every Friday from 7:30 to 8:30 a.m. unless we have sent an announcement to cancel.
-Please make sure you are on our mailing list.
+Date: Every Friday from 7:30 to 8:30 a.m. unless we have sent an announcement to cancel or otherwise noted here.
+Please make sure you are on our mailing list to receive possible cancellation announcements.

 Location: The Language Exchange – 75 Market Street, Suite 305, Portland.